ndjinga/SOLVERLAB/CoreFlows/Documentation/PhysicalModels/DiffusionEq.md

 - $T_f$ is the fluid temperature field provided by the user

 The class [DiffusionEquation](../../Models/inc/DiffusionEquation.hxx) implementing a scalar diffusion equation for the temperature in a solid.
 The default values for $\rho, c_p, \lambda$ are those of Uranium oxyde at $900 K$.

-\subpage ExampleDiffusionEqPage "Here are C and Python example scripts"